-- 1. Lithium Ion SuperPolymer [®] rechargeable batteries such as showcased in our PowerPad [®] 95, 130 and 330 batteries for the notebook market. - 2.
-Scribbler [®] Tablet PCs, including our third generation SC 3000 series, for those laptop computer users that require a mobile solution, with a tablet that provides long battery life. - 3.
-Aerospace and defense, which require larger power solutions, including competencies in building systems for third parties. - 4.
+- 1. Lithium Ion SuperPolymer ® rechargeable batteries such as showcased in our PowerPad ® 95, 130 and 330 batteries for the notebook market. - 2.
+Scribbler ® Tablet PCs, for those laptop computer users that require a mobile solution, with a tablet that provides long battery life. - 3.
+Aerospace and defence, which require larger power solutions, including competencies in building systems for third parties. - 4.
 Electric vehicles, whereby we are developing our power-system designs for clean transportation applications.